 - In an oil-and-gas ownership dispute alleging mutual and unilateral mistake in a deed, successfully argued the jury charge as part of a trial team that obtained a complete defense verdict (2011).

 - In a multi-million dollar case under the Texas Securities Act in a Dallas federal court, secured favorable jury charge and motion for judgment as a matter of law rulings, resulting in the complete dismissal of the plaintiff's claims on the eve of closing argument (2009).

-- Chair of the Council of Appellate Lawyers, the nation's only appellate bench-bar organization.
+- Past Chair of the Council of Appellate Lawyers, the nation's only appellate bench-bar organization.
 In that capacity, he serves on the Board of the Appellate Judges Conference of the ABA's Judicial Division and the Appellate Judges Education Institute - a non-profit educating state and federal judges nationwide.

 - Texas Board of Legal Specialization: Member of the Exam Commission for Civil Appellate Law

 - Texas Law Review Association: Member of the Board of Trustees

 - Dallas Bar Association, Appellate Section: Served as Chair of the Appellate Section (2011) and member of the Advisory Council (2007-2012)

 - Board Certified in Civil Appellate Law by the Texas Board of Legal Specialization, 2007-Present